high-dimensional/3d_very_deep_vae/README.md

 The hyperparameters specifying the model and training run configuration are specified in a JSON file.
 Details of some of the more important hyperparameters and their keys are:

 - `batch_size`:
   The number of images per minibatch for the stochastic gradient descent training algorithm.
-For the `128×128×128` configuration the model has been successfully trained with a batch size of 2 or 3 on _Cambridge-1_, and a batch size of 1 on V100 DGX1s.
-Much higher batch sizes are possible at lower resolutions.
+For the `128×128×128` configuration the model a batch size of 1 is needed to keep the peak GPU memory use below 32GiB.
+Higher batch sizes are possible at lower resolutions or on GPUs with more device memory.
 - `max_niis_to_use`:
+  The maximum number of NiFTI files to use in a training epoch.
 Use this to define a shorter epoch, for example to quickly test visualisations are being saved correctly.
 - `nii_target_shape`:
   Specifies the target resolution to generate images at as a list of three positive integers corresponding to integer powers of 2, for example `[128, 128, 128]` for a `128×128×128` resolution.
 - `visualise_training_pipeline_before_starting`: